Richard Gillmann's Top Folk Airplay Lists

 4. I'm a DJ and my playlists aren't being counted!
 Why not?

-First off, a playlist must be posted during the the calendar month to count
+A playlist must be posted during the the calendar month to count

 for that month.
 I only check for the date posted, not the date of the actual

-radio show.
+show.
 A playlist must be posted to FOLKDJ-L to be counted.

 I keep a table of the playlist format used by each folk DJ.
 My scanning